Dingkun0817/UMMAN/README.md

 # UMMAN: Unsupervised Multi-graph Merge Adversarial Network for Disease Prediction Based on Intestinal Flora
 Our paper has been accepted for publication in IEEE Transactions on Computational Biology and Bioinformatics.

 This repository contains the original Python code for our paper [UMMAN: Unsupervised Multi-graph Merge Adversarial Network for Disease Prediction Based on Intestinal Flora](https://ieeexplore.ieee.org/abstract/document/10908075).
-The full code will be open-sourced in the future.

 # Overview
-Gut microbiome composition is closely linked to human diseases, but predicting diseases from OTU data is challenging due to complex microbial interactions.
-Existing methods fail to capture these associations across hosts, limiting performance.
+The abundance of intestinal flora is closely related to human diseases, but diseases are not caused by a single gut microbe.
+Instead, they result from the complex interplay of numerous microbial entities.
+This intricate and implicit connection among gut microbes poses a significant challenge for disease prediction using abundance information from OTU data.

-We propose UMMAN (Unsupervised Multi-Graph Merge Adversarial Network), the first approach integrating Graph Neural Networks (GNNs) for gut microbiome disease prediction.
+We introduce Unsupervised Multi-Graph Merge Adversarial Network (UMMAN), a novel architecture designed to address this challenge.
+UMMAN can obtain the embeddings of nodes in the Multi-Graph with an unsupervised scenario, effectively learning the multiplex and implicit associations.
+It is the first approach to integrate Graph Neural Networks (GNNs) for intestinal flora disease prediction.

+UMMAN constructs an Original-Graph using multiple relation types and generates a Shuffled-Graph by disrupting the nodes.
+The model leverages the Node Feature Global Integration (NFGI) module to capture global graph features and employs a joint loss function that combines adversarial loss and hybrid attention loss.
+This ensures that the real graph embedding aligns closely with the Original-Graph and diverges from the Shuffled-Graph.

-Experiments on five benchmark datasets demonstrate UMMAN’s effectiveness and stability, providing a scalable solution for microbiome-based disease prediction.
+Experiments on five benchmark OTU gut microbiome datasets demonstrate the effectiveness and stability of UMMAN, providing a scalable and robust solution for microbiome-based disease prediction.

 # Contributions
 - We are the first to apply graph machine learning to disease prediction based on intestinal flora.
 We propose a novel framework Unsupervised Multi-graph Merge Adversarial Network (UMMAN), which learns the intricate connections among gut microbes of different hosts to guide disease prediction.